Backbase/spring-boot-admin-server/README.md

         condition: service_healthy
 ```

-2. Open the admin web console at at http://localhost:9000/
+2. Open the admin web console at at http://localhost:9000/ and login with "admin/admin"